MENU

 Description:

 This event fires just before the cell that you've been editing is saved.
-There's meta information available to you and that is as follows:
+There's meta information available to you that's passed to your listener function as the second argument and an example of that follows.

 {